Difference Between Gophers, Moles, and Voles

 Mole Hills

-Molehills are different from gopher tunnels in that gopher tunnels are dug underneath the soil and create kidney shape mounds, whereas molehills are oval in shape and create surface tunnels that elevate the earth and create small hills (or ridges) that connect them.
+Molehills are different from gopher tunnels in that they are dug underneath the soil and create kidney-shaped mounds, whereas molehills are oval and create surface tunnels that elevate the earth and create small hills (or ridges) that connect them.

 Vole